Table of Contents

 When creating the theme announced in the post Switching to a new theme … I guess.
 I set up a new branch in the original source repository and uses Cloudflare pages to build the previews for the site.
 This can make sure all the original Github actions for the main site working normally.

-Since the new branch new-theme was created using attribute --orphan, it will be impossible to do pull requests to the original default branch master.
-So I did a workaround.
+, it will be impossible to do pull requests to the original default branch master

-1. Change branch name from new-theme to main locally
+- Change branch name from

-2. Push the new branch to the remote
+locally - Push the new branch to the remote

-3. Change the default to main via GitHub Web UI
+- Change the default to

-4. Rename master branch to legacy via GitHub Web UI
+via GitHub Web UI - Rename

-5. Remove new-theme branch via GitHub Web UI
+branch via GitHub Web UI

 (Noted that I probably did something wrong in step 2 with the following commands)